bmvdgeijn/WASP/CHT/README.md

 ## Using Principal Components as Covariates (optional)

-The CHT allows principal componant loadings to be included as covariates the Beta-Negative-Binomial part of the model.
+The CHT allows principal componant loadings to be included as covariates in the Beta-Negative-Binomial part of the model.
 An example of how to perform PCA and obtain principal component loadings is provided in the file `example_data/H3K27ac/get_PCs.R`